ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-\textbf{Ablation of ShareCMP encoder.} The ablation of setting non-shared parameters modal exclusive OPEmbed~\cite{26} on different stages of ShareCMP encoder is conducted, as shown in \cref{tab:OPEmbed}.
+The ablation of setting non-shared parameters modal exclusive OPEmbed~\cite{26} on different stages of ShareCMP encoder is conducted, as shown in Table \ref{tab:OPEmbed}.
+We added ME OPEmbed from stage 1 to 4 because the RGB-P modalities have significant differences in the low-level stage, making it difficult to extract their features using a fully shared encoder (similar to multitasking problems, here fully shared network modules will cause the model to converge to a better local optimal solution for a certain modality).
+Therefore, ME OPEmbed must be present in the low-level stage in the ablation experiment.
 When the ShareCMP encoder sets modal exclusive OPEmbed in stage 1, its encoder architecture is similar to that of the Meta-Transformer unified encoder~\cite{metatransformer}, but it has poor performance.
 We believe that ShareCMP has multimodal attention interaction operations (by FRM and FFM~\cite{cmx}) after each stage.
 Simply setting a modal exclusive OPEmbed in stage 1 cannot meet the generalization performance requirements of the ShareCMP encoder.
-ShareCMP achieves the best performance when modal exclusive OPEmbed is set in all encoder stages.
+The results show that ShareCMP achieves the best performance when modal exclusive OPEmbed is set in all encoder stages.

-\textbf{Ablation of CPALoss.} As shown in \cref{tab:CPALoss}, we ablate the combination of CPALoss used in different ShareCMP encoder stages and require that deep and high-level features must be optimized for CPALoss.
-When the CPALoss is optimized in stages 3 and 4, ShareCMP achieves the best performance.